 Place the pan into a large roasting pan with 1 inch of hot water inside.
-Bake for 1 hour.
+Bake for 1 hour at 325 degrees.
 (See FAQ below)

-Remove cheesecake from the oven and remove from the roasting pan.
-Allow cheesecake to rest for 1 hour.
-After 3 hours, remove cheesecake from the pan.
+Remove the cheesecake from the oven, and remove the springform pan from the roasting pan/water bath.
+Allow the cheesecake to rest for 1 hour or until cool enough to place in your refrigerator overnight.

 Pro-tip: Letting your cheesecake cool down gradually in the oven will help to prevent it from cracking.
 But, since you’ll cover the top of it anyway, it’s not a big deal if you have a few cracks!

 For the ganache: Combine chocolate chips with heavy cream and melt together in the microwave.